settl/UserViewer/README.md

 1. replace "YOUR_USERNAME" in UserFetcher.swift with your GitHub login name
 2. replace "YOUR_TOKEN" in UserFetcher.swift with your personal access token linked to your GitHub account

 If you don't have a personal access token, go to Settings -> Developer Settings -> Personal access tokens and generate a new token.

-*** Note: Currently basic auth does not work with accounts that are using two-factor-authentication ***